Nir757/QR_File_Share/README.md

 - **Port 5000 already in use**: Change the port in `app.py` or stop the other service
 - **Firewall blocking**: Allow Python through your firewall

+## Recent Updates (v1.2.0)

+### ✅ Improved Cross-Network Connectivity

+**Status:** FIXED (as of v1.2.0)

+Previous versions had unreliable cross-network connections due to overloaded free TURN servers.
+This has been **significantly improved** in v1.2.0!

+**What Changed:**
+- ✅ Replaced unreliable public TURN servers with dedicated Metered credentials
+- ✅ Added multiple TURN server configurations (TCP/UDP, ports 80/443)
+- ✅ Better NAT traversal success rate
+- ✅ Reduced connection timeouts

+**Cross-Network Mode should now work reliably** for most users!

-## Known Issues
+### Known Remaining Issues

-### ⚠️ Cross-Network Mode May Not Work on Some Networks

-**Status:** Under Investigation

-Some users have reported that **Cross-Network Mode** gets stuck on "Queued" or fails to establish a connection, while **LAN Mode works perfectly**.
-This appears to be network/environment-specific rather than a code bug.

-**Possible Causes:**
+**If Cross-Network Mode still doesn't work:**

-1. **Router WiFi Isolation (Most Common)**
+1. **Router WiFi Isolation**
-   - If you're connected via WiFi, your router may have "AP Isolation" or "Client Isolation" enabled
+   - Your router may have "AP Isolation" or "Client Isolation" enabled
-   - This blocks WiFi devices from communicating with each other
-   - **Solution:** Connect via Ethernet, or disable AP/Client Isolation in your router settings
+   - **Solution:** Connect via Ethernet, or disable AP/Client Isolation in router settings

-2. **TURN Server Blocking**
+2. **Corporate/Strict Firewalls**
-   - Some corporate networks, ISPs, or firewalls block TURN relay servers
+   - Some corporate networks block all WebRTC/TURN traffic
-   - The app uses free TURN servers which may be blocked or unreliable
-   - **Workaround:** Use LAN Mode when devices are on the same network
+   - **Workaround:** Use LAN Mode when on the same network

-3. **Windows Firewall / Antivirus**
-   - Security software may block WebRTC connections on some PCs
-   - **Solution:** Temporarily disable firewall/antivirus to test

-4. **VPN Interference**
+3. **VPN Interference**
-   - VPNs can interfere with WebRTC peer-to-peer connections
+   - VPNs can interfere with WebRTC connections
-   - **Solution:** Disconnect VPN temporarily when using the app
+   - **Solution:** Disconnect VPN temporarily

 **Recommended:**
+- ✅ **Try Cross-Network Mode first** - it should work now!
-- ✅ **Use LAN Mode** when devices are on the same WiFi - it's faster and more reliable
+- ✅ **Use LAN Mode as backup** - faster when on same network
-- ✅ **Check router WiFi isolation settings** if LAN mode doesn't work on WiFi but works on Ethernet
-- ✅ **Cross-Network Mode works fine on most home networks** - the issue appears in specific network configurations

-If you experience issues, please report them with:
-- Your network type (home WiFi, corporate, mobile hotspot, etc.)
-- Connection method (WiFi vs Ethernet)
-- Console logs showing ICE candidate counts
+- ✅ **Check browser console** - look for "relay" ICE candidates

-## Notes
+## Technical Details

+- Uses **WebRTC** for peer-to-peer file transfer (end-to-end encrypted)
-- The app uses Google's STUN servers for NAT traversal
+- **STUN servers**: Google's public STUN for NAT discovery
-- Large files may take time to transfer depending on network speed
-- Both devices need to be connected to the internet (for cross-network mode)
+- **TURN servers**: Metered (dedicated credentials for reliable NAT traversal)
+- **Signaling**: Railway-hosted WebSocket server for cross-network mode
+- Large files transferred in 200KB chunks for reliability
+- See [ARCHITECTURE.md](docs/ARCHITECTURE.md) for full technical details

 ## Requirements